 Way Back When has an extensive network of colleagues and associates with whom we work collaboratively.
 This includes other qualified professional historians and experienced oral history practitioners, as well as designers, sound engineers and videographers.

 Way Back When is committed to upholding professional industry standards.
 All Way Back When historians have postgraduate history qualifications, each having completed the Master of Public History at Monash University.
-All members of Way Back When are accredited members of the Professional Historians Association (Victoria), members of Oral History Victoria and Friends of the History Council of Victoria.
+All members of Way Back When are accredited members of the Professional Historians Association (Victoria & Tasmania), members of Oral History Victoria and Friends of the History Council of Victoria.
 We are actively involved in our professional community via membership of a variety of committees and boards, as well as regular participation in events and professional development.
 The following websites can provide more information about professional historians:

 Our extended team